 Of course, time is not the only enemy when it comes to preserving e-juice.
 The liquids used in electronic cigarettes are also affected adversely by light and high temperatures.
 That is why most manufacturers provide their products in tinted or otherwise darkened bottles and recommend that the juice is stored in a cool environment.
 Light and heat can both cause nicotine to have strange reactions with the other ingredients used in your juice, and continual exposure can shorten any liquid’s lifespan.

 For that reason, many experts recommend storing e-juices in coolers or refrigerators to prevent both light and heat from reaching the liquid.
 Another option is to just store the bottles in a cupboard or drawer, away from light sources, and in the coolest room of the home.
 That latter choice is preferred by some who find that the refrigeration process itself alters the flavor of their liquid.

 Naturally, you also want to ensure that your liquid remains in its packaging.
-As noted above, oxidation can also be a concern, and one that directly impact the nicotine levels in your juice.
+As noted above, oxidation can also be a concern and one that directly impacts the nicotine levels in your juice.
 In fact, overexposure to oxygen can result in a process that actually reduces the strength of the nicotine in your e-liquid.